Skip to Content

 However, if you want to see puffins, the best location is about 5-6 km away from town.
 You can either walk (count more than an hour one way), rent a bike, bring your own car on the ferry (which is more expensive and spaces are limited), or go on a local tour.
 I recommend that you join this great 2-hour tour from Heimaey Harbor that not only brings you to the puffins but also gives you a great overview of what life is like on Heimaey Island.

-TIP: In the article linked below, you can find all the details and practical information on how to visit Heimaey Island and what to see and do there.
+TIP: Via the link below, you can find all the details and practical information on how to visit Heimaey Island and what to see and do there.

 LEARN MORE: Complete Guide to Visiting Heimaey Island